robcarver17/pysystemtrade/DONE_TO_DO.md

 * Simulation:

+  * Speed up optimisation and correlation estimates
+  * Costs
+  * autodetect if need to estimate parameters or not
   * estimated trades; with buffering of trades
   * vol targeting with capital adjustment
   * Rolling optimisation of forecast and instrument weights